Literary Elements: The 7 Building Blocks of an Epic Story

 The magic of storytelling is that you can use these literary elements however you want to make your perfect story.
 The author gets to decide what happens, who it happens to, where it happens, what they want the reader to take away, and everything else in a story.

 Sometimes, it’s harder to put things together when we have a world of options.
-This is where mind maps, outlines, and worksheets can help you.
+Mind maps, outlines, and worksheets can help.

 Outline

-The outline will generally include key plot elements, a setting, the climax, and the resolution.
+The outline should include key plot elements, a setting, the climax, and the resolution.
 It will help guide the writer through the story as they are writing.

 Mind Maps